Huskyeder/stackato-doc/admin/server/configuration.rst

     $ sudo /etc/init.d/networking restart

+You will see a deprecation warning about the ``restart`` option, which can safely be ignored in this context.

 .. note::

   If you are setting a new static IP *after* having configured the VM as